Key Takeaways

 Regardless of which mushroom gummies you're using:

 - Start with the lowest dose.
-Increase gradually over multiple sessions.
+Increase gradually over multiple days.

 - Keep a journal.
 Track what you take, when, and how you feel.